View the Listing of All Inmate Programs and Services

 Impact: | Tucker Unit, Delta Regional Unit, Wrightsville Unit, North Central Unit |

-Requirements: | Inmate must be within 120 days of release, Appropriate security status classification |
+Requirements: | Inmate must be within 120 days of release and appropriate security status classification |

 Staff: | Unit pre-release counselors |

-Principles and Applications For Life (P.A.L.
-Program)
+Principles and Applications For Life (PAL Program)

-Description: | The PAL Program (Principles and Applications for Life) includes worship services, religious materials, and counseling services, to all inmates within the ADC, by community involvement of outside representation.The PAL (Principles & Application for Life) program operates at all ADC facilities except for the Work Release Centers and offers a residential program.
+Description: | The PAL Program (Principles and Applications for Life) includes worship services, religious materials, and counseling services, to all inmates within the ADC, by community involvement of outside representation.
+The PAL (Principles & Application for Life) program operates at all ADC facilities except for the Work Release Centers and offers a residential program.
 PAL covers Principles for Daily Living, Character Qualities, Commands to Live By, Uprooting Anger and other curriculum designed to incorporate abiding change into how to approach everyday decisions and life, financial affairs, becoming a leader/servant in your home, community, church, parenting, etc. |

 Capacity: | Open |